GBProductions/Pizza-Parlor/README.md

 Input: (Size: Small, First: Pepperoni, Second: Pineapple) Reset
 Output: $10 (Cleared after Reset)

 Spec 3: If the Total Value for a pizza order is more than or equal to 7, the returned price will be $20.
+This Spec takes prescedent over Spec 4 and Spec 5.
 Input: (Ex: Size: Large, First: Bacon, Second: Olives)
 Output: $20

 Spec 4: If the Total Value for a pizza order is more than or equal to 4, the returned price will be $15.
+This Spec takes prescedent over Spec 5.
 Input: (Ex: Size: Medium, First: Pepperoni, Second: Pineapple)
 Output: $15